-It may sound trite or overly simplified, but science has proven that there is much benefit to practicing deep, slow belly breathing.
+It may sound trite or overly simplified, but science has proven that there is much benefit to practicing deep, slow-belly breathing.
 It is one of the essential elements of managing strong emotions.
 Imagine this as the “key” that unlocks your brain and body’s ability to use emotions wisely.
-You can not control our heartbeat but you can control your breathing.
+You can not control your heartbeat but you can control your breathing.
 When you focus your thoughts on managing your breathing, your heart will follow.
-You are helping your brain and your body to work together in a healthy way.
+You are helping your brain and your body to work together healthily.

 Name it to tame it.

 Research in neurobiology shows that we can help tame our emotions just by labeling them.
-When you notice your heart racing, your chest tightening, and your breathing speed up, try to put a label to the emotion connected to these sensations.
+When you notice your heart racing, your chest tightening, and your breathing speeding up, try to put a label on the emotion connected to these sensations.
 Think about the event or thought that occurred just before you started feeling the sensations, and ask yourself, “How am I feeling about this?
 Am I angry? anxious?
 Jealous? hurt?”
-It may even be combination of emotions.
+It may even be a combination of emotions.
 That’s okay!
-When you acknowledge what you are feeling, you are better equipped to address them in a healthy way.
+When you acknowledge what you are feeling, you are better equipped to address them healthily.

 Be curious about your emotions.